-F1 Percentages of first-time, first-year (freshman) degree-seeking students and degree-seeking undergraduates enrolled in Fall 2023 who fit the following categories:
+F1.
+Percentages of first-time, first-year degree-seeking students and degree-seeking undergraduates enrolled in Fall 2024 who fit the following categories:

-First-time, first- year students Undergraduates Percent who are from out of state (exclude international/nonresidents from the numerator and denominator) 3.47% 3.12% Percent of men who join fraternities 12.26% 4.58% Percent of women who join sororities 11.88% 3.68% Percent who live in college-owned, - operated, or -affiliated housing 90.85% 27.75% Percent who live off campus or commute 9.15% 72.25% Percent of students age 25 and older 2.52% 27.78% Average age of full-time students 18.74 22.21 Average age of all students (full- and part- 19.05 25.18
+First-time, first- year students Undergraduates

+Percent who are from out of state (exclude international/nonresident from the numerator and denominator)

+Percent of men who join fraternities

+Percent of women who join sororities

+Percent who live in college-owned, -operated, or -affiliated housing

+Percent who live off campus or commute

+Percent of students age 25 and older

+Average age of full-time students

+Average age of all students (full- and part-time)

-F2 Activities offered.
-Identify those programs
+F2.
+Activities offered Identify those programs available at your institution.